The Lie of the Civilized Western World : Indybay

 The Lie of the Civilized Western World

 "Terrorism is the war of the poor and war is the terrorism of the rich," Peter Ustinov said and thereby contradicted the media picture "we," the West who had to resist after being attacked without reason by barbarians.
-The history of the West is sold to us as a success story of democracy, the constitutional state, and capitalism.
-Actually, it is a history of countless wars and war crimes, state terrorism, torture, exploitation, and destruction.
 The so-called western values seem to be military values.

 THE LIE OF THE CIVILIZED "WESTERN WORLD"